rachelkberryman/DSR_Mini_Competition/README.md

 # Data Science Retreat July 2019 Mini Competition

-3 day mini competition for participants of .

 The mini-competition allows Data Science Retreat participants to complete a start to finish data science project.

 Participants will receive training data (in CSV format) and a supplementary dataset.